sprice/memento-mori/README.md

 Having begun coding with Cursor, I wondered if I could build a Mac OS app with zero Swift knowledge.
 It turns out you can!

+Look!
+There’s a [directory in here](https://github.com/sprice/memento-mori/tree/main/Memento%20Mori.xcodeproj/xcuserdata/shawnprice.xcuserdatad/xcschemes) with my computer username in it!
+I have no idea how any of this works!

 ## No, The Other Why?

 Life is short.